OGResearch/bcc-cbar/semi/docs/semistructural-modeling.md

-# Semistructural model for monetary policy analysis and forecasting
+# Seminar on semistructural modeling for monetary policy analysis and forecasting

+for Central Bank of the Republic of Azerabaijan

+`jaromir.benes@ogresearch.com`

 ----